swr127/daily_horoscope/README.md

 ## Project Description

-The **Daily Horoscope** is an application that leverages the Aztro API to provide users with their daily horoscope.
+The **Daily Horoscope** is an application that leverages the Astrology API to provide users with their daily horoscope.

 Live App: TBC!